-d.
-Cleaning, Laundering, and Disposal
+- other similar alternatives shall be readily accessible to those individuals who are allergic to the gloves normally provided. - Cleaning, Laundering, and Disposal.
 All contaminated items shall be red bagged and placed in a leak proof red biohazard container.
-Departments should follow standard operating procedures for proper disposal of biohazard waste.

-- 1) If garments are penetrated by blood or potentially infectious material, the garment shall be removed as soon as feasible. - 2) All PPE shall be removed prior to leaving the work area.
-Care must be used not to expose the wearer to contaminations from the equipment itself. - 3) When PPE is removed, it shall be placed in an appropriate designated area or container for disposal, cleaning, decontamination or storage. - 4) In laboratories where specific PPE is required, the disposal container needs to be present at the degown site (doorway, out of the room, etc.).
-Potentially contaminated lab coats should not be worn outside the immediate use area. - e.
-Gloves shall be worn when hand contact with blood, OPIM, mucous membranes, or non-intact skin can be reasonably anticipated; when performing vascular access procedures; and when touching contaminated items or surfaces. - 1) Disposable gloves shall be replaced as soon as practical after contamination and soon as feasible if torn, punctured, or compromised. - 2) Wash hands with soap and water. - 3) Disposable gloves shall not be washed or decontaminated for re-use.

-- 4) Utility gloves may be decontaminated for re-use if the gloves integrity is not compromised. - 5) Masks with eye protection shall be worn whenever splashes, spray, splatter or droplets may be generated, and eye, nose, or mouth contamination can be reasonably anticipated. - 6) Gowns, aprons, lab coats, clinic jackets or similar outer garments shall be worn in exposure situations (with the type depending on the task and quantity of exposure). - 7) Surgical caps/hoods and shoe covers/boots shall be worn when gross contamination can reasonably be anticipated.
+Departments should follow standard operating procedures for proper disposal of biohazard waste. - a.
+If garments are penetrated by blood or potentially infectious material, the garment shall be removed as soon as feasible. - All PPE shall be removed prior to leaving the work area.
+Care must be used not to expose the wearer to contamination from the equipment itself. - When PPE is removed, it shall be placed in an appropriate designated area or container for disposal, cleaning, decontamination or storage. - d.
+In laboratories where specific PPE is required, the disposal container needs to be present at the degown site (doorway, out of the room, etc.).
+Potentially contaminated lab coats should not be worn outside the immediate use area. - 5.
+Gloves shall be worn when hand contact with blood, OPIM, mucous membranes, or non-intact skin can be reasonably anticipated; when performing vascular access procedures; and when touching contaminated items or surfaces. - Disposable gloves shall be replaced as soon as practical after contamination and soon as feasible if torn, punctured, or compromised. - b.
+Wash hands with soap and water. - c.
+Disposable gloves shall not be washed or decontaminated for re-use. - d.
+Utility gloves may be decontaminated for re-use if the gloves' integrity is not compromised. - e.
+Masks with eye protection shall be worn whenever splashes, spray, splatter or droplets may be generated, and eye, nose, or mouth contamination can be reasonably anticipated. - f.
+Gowns, aprons, lab coats, clinic jackets or similar outer garments shall be worn in exposure situations (with the type depending on the task and quantity of exposure).

+g.
+Surgical caps/hoods and shoe covers/boots shall be worn when gross contamination can reasonably be anticipated.